 Now is the time to build the environment you have designed in Core.
 These will be a general set of instructions that may not apply to your specific vision, but you should have the tools to create the game world of your dreams.

 Although terrain lends itself to natural scenes, there are a wide variety of ways to use terrain generation to build any number of possible spaces.
-For a step-by-step tutorial on making a scene in Core, check out the Environmental Art tutorial on Core documentation, or this stream by standardcombo for a video of terrain in action.
+For a step-by-step tutorial on making a scene in Core, check out the Environment Art tutorial on Core documentation.

 The Terrain Tool can be found in the center of the top toolbar.
 Open it to select from different included height maps.
 You can always delete terrain and generate it again, so it is worth it to try out several different shapes of terrain to decide what works best for your vision.